ciarancotter/semester2project/README.md

-# semester2project
+# Summary
-Semester 2 Software Project
+This is the code written by Team 2 for the software project.